 Despite opposition, Daugherty aiming to get SH45SW back on track today

-Travis County Commissioner Gerald Daugherty hopes to take a major step today to get his fellow Commissioners to endorse building the controversial SH45 Southwest roadway between
+Travis County Commissioner Gerald Daugherty hopes to take a major step today to get his fellow Commissioners to endorse building the controversial SH45 Southwest roadway between South MoPac Boulevard and FM 1626.
+The roadway has been in the planning stages for almost 30 years, but has faced repeated roadblocks and delays.

 The major issue so far to getting the 3.6-mile toll road built has been that it would cut through the sensitive recharge zone of the Barton Springs segment of the Edwards Aquifer.
 That has drawn stiff opposition from environmental groups such as the Save Our Springs Alliance and the Sierra Club.

 Daugherty, whose Precinct 3 encompasses the area in which the roadway would be built, was an early supporter of SH45 SW when he was first elected to Commissioner’s Court in 2002.
 After being defeated by Democrat Karen Huber in 2008, he campaigned last year on the issue of reviving the project.
-His constituents say the roadway, which is likely to be a four-lane toll road, is badly needed to relieve traffic congestion in southern
+His constituents say the roadway, which is likely to be a four-lane toll road, is badly needed to relieve traffic congestion in southern Travis County.

 However, that swing vote is likely to change after the next election in 2014.
 Both of the major Democratic candidates running to replace Biscoe are on the record as opposing the roadway.